Coming to Terms with Arilbred

 To sum up, a height-based system sorts things into categories relevant to gardeners, on the basis of simple measurements than can be performed without any technical expertise.
 It provides a place for all irises, even when parentage is unkown, questionable, or complex.
 These systems rely on line-drawing, which is always somewhat arbitrary and can seem artificial.

 One might imagine combining both systems to get the best of both worlds.
 This can work if done in a very limited way with great care.
 ASI imposes one horticultural requirement on its otherwise ancestry-based system: an iris must show two aril flower characteristics to be considered an arilbred.
 An "entry requirement" like this can work, but a general conflation of the two types of criteria usually fails miserably.
-At one point, the AIS divided dwarf, intermediate, and tall bearded categories by height, but also listed the species that qualified as dwarf, the species that qualified as tall, and stated that intermediates where defined as hybrids between the two groups.
+At one point, the AIS divided dwarf, intermediate, and tall bearded categories by height, but also listed the species that qualified as dwarf or tall, and stated that intermediates where defined as hybrids between the two groups.
 But there were numerous instances where the height criteria and the ancestry criteria did not align neatly, rendering the whole system unworkable.

 This is inescapably a question that different people will answer differently.
 I favor a height-based system, for reasons grounded largely in the relative success of the horticultural classification of bearded irises, which has promoted enthusiasm for each of the classes and proven adaptable to increasingly more varied and involved types of breeding.
 In contrast, I think the ancestry-based system used for arilbreds remains a largely esoteric exercise that is not easily understood and has led to little special appreciation of any of the nine classes it uses.